Fisheries Ministry, USAID develop Anti-Child Labour and Trafficking Strategy

-The strategy outlines the Ministry’s plans to reduce child labour and trafficking

-The Ministry of Fisheries and Aquaculture Development (MOFAD) and U.S. government through the U.S. Agency for International Development (USAID), has held a signing ceremony for the sector’s new Anti-Child Labour and Trafficking Strategy.
+The Ministry of Fisheries and Aquaculture Development (MOFAD) in collaboration with the U.S. government through the U.S. Agency for International Development (USAID), has held a signing ceremony for a new Anti-Child Labour and Trafficking Strategy for the fisheries sector in Ghana.

 Vote for this Article